Coast Guard recovers one body as search for 38 missing at sea continues off Florida coast

 The search and rescue effort is a U.S.-led effort, though Burdian said they were working in cooperation with international authorities.

-Since 2014, at least 967 migrants have reportedly disappeared during the voyages in the Caribbean, according to the United Nations’ International Organization for Migration (IOM).
-However, that does not account for the many vessels that go undetected, given the “secret” nature of these sea voyages and the remoteness of the routes, IOM said in a statement.
+Since 2014, at least 967 migrants have disappeared during the voyages in the Caribbean, according to the United Nations’ International Organization for Migration.
+However, that does not account for the many vessels that go undetected, given the “secret” nature of these sea voyages and the remoteness of the routes, the agency said in a statement.

 “The growing number of migrants’ deaths in the region is highly alarming,” said Michele Klein Solomon, IOM’s regional director for Central and North America and the Caribbean.

-“Saving lives is an absolute priority,” Klein Solomon added.
+“Saving lives is an absolute priority,” she added.
 “The families of those missing migrants need answers, and those politically responsible need better information and data to guarantee a safe and dignified migration for everyone.”